 The deceased has chosen a solicitor as an executor

 There are some cases where you will not have the ability to choose your solicitor because there is already a solicitor written into the will as an executor.
 You should bear in mind just because a solicitor is written in as an executor does not necessarily mean that they were chosen specifically by the deceased.
-Banks, solicitors, will writers and charities will offer to act as executors when providing a will, it is not always clearly explained what implications that has on the family or on the estate when probate is needed.
+Banks, solicitors, will writers and charities will offer to act as executors when providing a will, it is not always clearly explained what implications that will have on the family or on the estate when probate is needed.

-There are many reasons as to way a solicitor will be named as an executor but that does not mean that you have to resign yourself to using someone you don’t feel comfortable with, doesn’t specialise in probate or is charging you way over the odds.
-As a joint executor or a beneficiary you can ask the solicitor who is executor to renounce their position in order for someone else to take over.
-However there is no legal requirement that an executor has to renounce if asked and they can refuse if they so choose.
+There are many reasons as to why a solicitor will be named as an executor but that does not mean that you have to resign yourself to using someone you don’t feel comfortable with, doesn’t specialise in probate or is charging you way over the odds.
+As a joint executor or a beneficiary, you can ask the solicitor who is executor to renounce their position in order for someone else to take over.
+However, there is no legal requirement that an executor has to renounce if asked and they can refuse if they so choose.
 You will have a greater chance of success if all the executors and beneficiaries agree that they do not want that solicitor to administer the estate and if that solicitor is approached by another solicitor (your chosen solicitor) and asked to renounce.
 If your chosen solicitor is successful in getting a renunciation they will take on the estate administration on your behalf.